dilner1/Hangman/README.md

 Resolution: Moved break on zero lives after lives = play.lives inside main() function

 Problem: Letters would show in the order they were guesses when correct, not their actual place in the word
-Cause: Did not have the
+Cause: Did not have index for hidden word values
-Resolution: Fetched length of word to assign index
+Resolution: used range() and len() to find index

 ## Unfixed Bugs